 Warning: Do not take reloading data from the web unless it is published by a creditable source.
 Anyone can put info online but not all are qualified to do so.

-Like guns, you can’t have too many reloading books and most powder and bullet companies have online loading info plus you can call or e-mail if you have a question.
-The reloader has never had it so good.
+Like guns, you can’t have too many reloading books and most powder and bullet companies have online loading info, plus you can call or e-mail many of them if you have a question.
+The ammunition reloader has never had it so good.

-For the beginner, I suggest manuals published by a bullet or powder companies.
-The people who establish the data are qualified engineers and have the best equipment so if the directions are followed correctly you are on safe ground.
+For the beginning reloader, I suggest manuals published by one of the bullet or powder company.
+The people who establish the data are qualified engineers and have the best equipment so if their published directions are followed correctly you are on safe ground.